paulvaughan/final_bnbproject/User_Stories.md

 ### User Stories

 Maslow's Hierachy of Needs lists **food** as one of the basic physiological necessities of life.
 When the call of nature beckons and hunger strikes, no one wants to be faced with the undaunting task of figuring out _where to eat_.
 Working through the logistics of satisfying one's hunger is difficult.
-As modern day _Hunter Gatherers_ this can be further complicated when you have a various palettes to satisfy; i.e. a **family, or a large group of friends**.
+As modern day _Hunter Gatherers_ this can be further complicated when you have various palettes to satisfy; i.e. a **family, or a large group of friends**.

 This is where Bites'N Bethesda comes in... let's be honest; sometimes deciding where to eat can be hard.
 We won't promise to eliminate all the uncertainties, but our solutions are designed to make your _"Hunt"_ a little bit simplier.